-- Must have completed at least one academic year of full-time enrollment with an Active SEVIS record.
+- Must have completed at least one academic year of on-ground, full-time enrollment with an Active SEVIS record.
 Limited exceptions may apply in the following circumstances:

 - For students in graduate-level programs that require immediate participation in experiential learning for program completion.